petermorgandev/petermorgan.dev/src/data/blog-posts/format-dates-astro.md

 ## The Solution

-This is where JavaScript and the `toLocaleDateString()` method comes in.
+This is where JavaScript and the `toLocaleDateString()` method comes in - <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleDateString">MDN docs</a>.
+This method is a given date into the locale (language)